Sage/streamlinejs/README.md

 The `-g` option installs it _globally_.
-You can also install it _locally_, without `-g` but then the `node-streamline` and `coffee-streamline` commands will not be in default PATH.
+You can also install it _locally_, without `-g` but then the `node-streamline` and `coffee-streamline` commands will not be in your default PATH.

 Note: if you encounter a permission error when installing on UNIX systems, you should retry with `sudo`.